ZaharBozhok/zzck.dev/_posts/2021-07-08-c++-struct-alignment.markdown

 Short answer is because CPUs are word oriented (not byte oriented).<br>
 <details>
   <summary>Long answer</summary>

-  On the 64-bit CPU sizeof(word) will be 8 bytes and for 32-bit is 4 bytes accordingly, so accessing aligned data is simply saying more optimized (more on this here https://developer.ibm.com/technologies/systems/articles/pa-dalign/).
+  On the 64-bit CPU sizeof(word) will be 8 bytes and for 32-bit is 4 bytes accordingly, so accessing aligned data is simply saying more optimized (more on this here https://developer.ibm.com/technologies/systems/articles/pa-dalign/).<br>
-  Data in structures is aligned to the largest field in structure, and should be also aligned when used in array.
+  Data in structures is aligned to the data's size <br>(data_address % sizeof(data) == 0)<br> and depending on the order there can be different amount of pads.
+For example `char` should be aligned to 1, `wchar` should be aligned to 2, `float` should aligned to 4 and `long long` to 8.
 Alignment in array is explained further.<br>
 </details>
 <br>